 6.1 Customer’s Proprietary Rights.
-Customer represents and warrants that it has the necessary rights, power and authority to transmit Customer Data (as defined below) to SecureWorks under this MSA.
+Customer represents and warrants that it has the necessary rights, power and authority to transmit Customer Data (as defined below) to SecureWorks under this MSA and that Customer has and shall continue to fulfill all obligations with respect to individuals as required to permit SecureWorks to carry out the terms hereof, including with respect to all applicable laws, regulations and other constraints applicable to Customer Data.
 As between Customer and SecureWorks, Customer will own all right, title and interest in and to (i) any data provided by Customer and/or its Affiliate(s) to SecureWorks and/or Customer and/or its Affiliate(s)’ data accessed or used by SecureWorks or transmitted by Customer and/or its Affiliate(s) to SecureWorks or SecureWorks Equipment in connection with SecureWorks’ provision of the Services, including, but not limited to, Customer and/or its Affiliate(s)’ data included in any written or printed summaries, analyses or reports generated in connection with the Services (Customer and its Affiliate(s)’ data, collectively, the “Customer Data”), (ii) all intellectual property, including patents, copyrights, trademarks, trade secrets and other proprietary information (“IP”) of Customer that may be made available to SecureWorks in the course of providing Services under this MSA, and (iii) all confidential or proprietary information of Customer or Customer Affiliates, including, but not limited to, Customer Data, Customer Reports (as defined in Section 6.3), and other Customer files, documentation and related materials, in each case under this clause (iii), obtained by SecureWorks in connection with this MSA.

 This Section 6 shall survive any expiration or termination of this MSA.